Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

-This easy result is actually quite useful.
-For instance it implies directly that altering the module of one (or several) points of the cyclic support of some $x\in X/W$ does not affect the cyclic label.
+This result, while easy to prove, is quite useful.
+For instance, it implies directly that altering the modulus of one (or several) point(s) of the cyclic support of some $x\in X/W$ does not affect the cyclic label provided that no two points are merged together.

 Let now $x$ be in $X/W$ and let $(x_1,\cdots,x_k)$ be its cyclic support.
-Suppose that we swap two consecutive points $x_i$ and $x_{i+1}$ of $\LLL(x)$, there are two natural ways to do so, one going ``farther'' than the other:
+Suppose that we swap two consecutive points $x_i$ and $x_{i+1}$ of $\LLL(x)$.
+Up to homotopy in $E_n^\circ$, there are two natural ways to do so, one point going ``farther'' than the other:

 \spa